 "The Role of Prosodic Stress and Speech Perturbation on the Temporal Synchronization of Speech and Deictic Gestures"

 The lab is also being used to study:

 - Pediatric Speech and Gesture Production

 - Prosody and Speech Production Planning

-For example, the SPPIT lab is used in the Speech Science course for students to analyze speech or voice samples along a variety of parameters and characteristics..
-Additionally, the students have access to BoardMaker which is a great tool for use in making therapy session materials.
+For example, the SPPIT lab is used in the Speech Science course for the analysis of speech or voice samples along a variety of parameters and characteristics.
+Additionally, students use a variety of programs that are great tools for use in making custom therapy materials.

-The Augmentative and Alternative Communication lab, located in 414 Fisher, is used by students to gain hands-on experience with various AAC devices and complete lab assignments which are part of the AAC class.
-This lab is open to students for use at anytime and provides materials for the students to utilize in their therapy sessions.
+The Augmentative and Alternative Communication lab, located in 414 Fisher Hall, is used by students to gain hands-on experience with various AAC devices and complete lab assignments which are part of the AAC class.
+This lab is open to students for use at any time and provides materials for the students to utilize in their therapy sessions.

-As a part of the coursework, students will have the opportunity to work in the Anatomy Lab located in the Rangos Building.
-While in the lab, the student will gain hands on experience working with cadavers as part of the Anatomy and Physiology of Speech and Hearing and Dysphagia courses.
-Link to the Rangos Anatomy Lab
+As a part of the coursework, students have the opportunity to work in the Anatomy Lab located in the Rangos Building.
+While in the lab, students gain hands on experience working with human specimens as part of the Anatomy and Physiology of Speech and Hearing course.